brianrobs/AspNetCore.Docs/aspnetcore/grpc/authn-and-authz.md

 #### Bearer token with gRPC client factory

 gRPC client factory can create clients that send a bearer token using `AddCallCredentials`.
-The delegate passed to `AddCallCredentials` is executed for each gRPC call.
+The delegate passed to `AddCallCredentials` is executed for each gRPC call:

 ```csharp
 builder.Services